What are ASHA CEUs?

 - Lingraphica – Lingraphica creates an AAC device specifically for people with aphasia.
 They offer free CEUs all related to use of the device.
 Three options include assessment courses, working with a client who uses the device, or attending a live webinar.
 Check it out: https://www.aphasia.com/for-clinicians/ceu-options/

 - Dynavox – Dynavox is a corporation that builds AAC devices for people to use to communicate.
 They offer both scheduled web courses and recorded ones.
 Here’s the link: http://www.dynavoxtech.com/training/online/

 - University of Wisconsin – Voice and Swallowing Clinic – If you are in the medical field, these courses are great!
 And there are so many AND they keep adding more.
-There is an expiration date, but if you stay on top of their offerings, you can get fully covered with free CEUs for a really long time: https://cme.surgery.wisc.edu/courses/voice
+Keep in mind there is an expiration date.
+But if you stay on top of their offerings, you can get fully covered with free CEUs for a really long time: https://cme.surgery.wisc.edu/courses/voice

 What do you think of my list?
 Comment below or email me with any of your suggestions!